Pathwise stability of likelihood estimators for diffusions via rough paths: Failure of continuity for the classical MLE

-as $n \to \infty$.
-The estimation problem is hence not well-posed if one measures distance of paths in supremum norm.
-We emphasize that stronger pathspace norms such as $\alpha$-H\"older with $\alpha < 1/2$ will not help; see \cite{L90}.
-For the desired stability, it is crucial to use rough path spaces.
+In conclusion, the estimation problem is \textit{not well-posed} if one measures distance of paths in supremum norm.
+Let us note that by working in stronger topologies on pathspace, say $\alpha$-H\"older with $\alpha< 1/2$ (so that they support Wiener measure), the situation does not change; see, for example, \cite{L90}.

+On the other hand, as was seen in Section~\ref{sec:main}, the ``rough'' estimator $\hat{\mathbf A}_T$ built in Theorem \ref{thm:mainTheorem} restores continuity.
+In the present example, this reduces to the fact that the iterated stochastic integrals which appear in $\hat A_T(\omega)$ may be rewritten in terms of rough integrals against the rough path lift of $X$.